Helena Scheuberin

 Helena Scheuberin (fl.
 1485) was an Austrian woman who stood trial accused of witchcraft in 1485.
 Her trial and acquittal led Heinrich Kramer to write Malleus Maleficarum, which was published two years later.

 Life

-Helena Scheuberin was born and lived in Innsburck.
+Helena Scheuberin was born and lived in Innsbruck.
 She was married to Sebastian Scheuber, a prosperous burgher.

 Scheuberin disagreed with the witchhunting deomonologist doctrine that was being espoused by Dominican inquisitors like Heinrich Kramer.
 According to Kramer's testimony, she avoided attending his sermons in Innsbruck and spoke out against them: